FREE DOWNLOAD: A Patient's Guide To Healing With Ketamine

 Is Ketamine Therapy Safe?

 Yes, ketamine therapy is safe when administered by a qualified healthcare professional.
-In fact, it has been used for years as an anesthetic medication in both humans and animals.
+It has been used for years as an anesthetic medication in both humans and animals.

-So, if you’re ready to start feeling better, please contact Advanced Wellness and Pain today to schedule a consultation.
+So, if you’re ready to start feeling better, please contact Gilbert Chandler Ketamine Therapy Clinic today to schedule a consultation.
 We would be happy to answer any questions you may have and work with you to tailor a treatment plan around your specific needs.

 Click the link below to get in touch with us today!